machinable-org/machinable/docs/guide/interface.md

 :::

-Note that we do not refer to the classes by their name but just by the modules that contain them.
+Note that we do not refer to the classes by their name but just by the modules that contain them (since each module only contains one).
 As we will see later, importing and instantiating the classes this way has a lot of advantages, so it is the default way of instantiation in machinable projects.

 ## Saving and loading state